Create an assignment

 If students have submitted attempts, you cannot change the due date to a date in the past.
 You can only change (edit) it to a date in the future.

 1. Grade category: You can change the assignment’s Grade category to be part of one of the custom Gradebook categories you set up in your course.
-You can use the default and custom categories when you set up the progress mark.
+You can use the default and custom categories when you set up the Current Grade.
 Grade categories can be changed at any time.

 2. Maximum points: Add a number value between 0 and 99,999 for your assignment.
 If you leave this field blank, the number will default to 100.